neon-bindings/rfcs/text/0000-array-buffer-views.md

 ### Custom view types

-The `as_slice` and `as_mut_slice` methods produce slices of any type that implements the `ViewType` trait.
+The `as_slice` and `as_mut_slice` methods produce slices of any type that implements the `BinaryViewType` trait.
 By default, all of the primitive types corresponding to JavaScript typed array view types implement this trait, in addition to `u64` and `i64`.
 (JavaScript doesn't provide typed arrays for 64-bit integers since they aren't expressible as JavaScript primitive values.)

-This also makes it possible to create custom `ViewType` implementations for custom view types, but these must be implemented with `unsafe` code.
+This also makes it possible to create custom `BinaryViewType` implementations for custom view types, but these must be implemented with `unsafe` code.

 # Reference-level explanation